nwj/zeke/README.md

  ---
 ```

 Notes are markdown files, named using a date and a formatted version of the note title.
-Each note includes YAML front-matter with various meta information.
+Each note includes YAML front-matter with basic meta-data.

 ### Create a new note and open it in a text editor